Tyson Fury: Fury vs. Cunningham

-Cancelled David Haye fight

 Fury was due to fight David Haye (26–2, 24 KOs) on 28 September 2013, in a fight which would have seen Fury fight on a pay-per-view platform for the first time.
 However, Haye pulled out of the fight on 21 September, after sustaining a cut, which required six stitches, above the eye during training.
 The fight was originally postponed to 8 February 2014.
 Haye pulled out of the fight a second time on 17 November, stating that he had a career-threatening shoulder injury which required surgery, and hinted at his retirement.
 Fury believed that Haye was making excuses because he did not want the fight, saying "I'm absolutely furious but in all honesty this is exactly what I expected.
 Everyone knows I was very suspicious when he pulled out the first time and this confirms to me that he's always been afraid of me and never wanted this fight."
 Aside from training camp expenses, Haye also cost Fury his positions in the world rankings including an IBF final eliminator bout which would have made him mandatory for a shot at the world title.

+Fury announced his retirement on 20 November 2013, stating on social media "I have officially retired from boxing.
+There's [sic] too many bent people in the sport.
+They will have to ffuck someone else.
+Goodbye boxing."
+He confirmed his decision the next day, stating "Just to confirm I'm not in a bad mood or anything.
+I've retired 1000000% no matter what ill never fight again!".